 Companies with current passenger directed vehicle licensees that operate a TNS on July 1, 2019 are exempt from applying for a TNS authorization until Jan 2, 2020.

-What happens if a taxi or TNS company allows someone to drive who did not pass the Criminal Record Check?
+What happens if a taxi or TNS company allows someone to drive who did not pass the Police Record Check?

-Under the Passenger Transportation Act, any taxi or TNS company that allows a driver to operate without a criminal record check may
+Under the Passenger Transportation Act, any taxi or TNS company that allows a driver to operate without a police record check may

 - Receive an administrative penalty of up to $50,000 per offence per day